 Price and Value

 What you get for your money is another consideration for many people.
-Finding the right balance or performance, quality, and price is high on our list and how well each mower does it plays into our selections.
+Finding the right balance of performance, quality, and price is high on our list, and what each mower offers for the price plays into our selections.

 Why You Can Trust Pro Tool Reviews

 Ever check out a “review” site and you can’t tell if they actually tested the tools or if they’re just “recommending” the Amazon top sellers?
 That’s not us.
 We won’t recommend anything unless we’d actually use it ourselves and we don’t really care who the primary retailer is.
 It’s all about giving you a legitimate recommendation and our honest opinion of each product.

 We’ve been in business since 2008 covering tools, writing reviews, and reporting on industry news in the construction, automotive, and lawn care industries.
 Our Pro reviewers work in the trades and have the skills and experience to know whether tools can perform well in the field.

 Each year, we bring in and review more than 250 individual products.
 Our team will put our hands on hundreds of additional tools at media events and trade shows throughout the year.

 We consult with innovators in the technology and design of tools to gain a broader grasp of where these products fit and how they work.

 We work with more than two dozen professional contractors around the United States who review products for us on real job sites and consult with us on testing methods, categories, and weighting.